jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 - `ISISROOT` - Directory path containing your ISIS install
 - `ISISDATA` - Directory path containing the [ISIS Data Area](../../how-to-guides/environment-setup-and-maintenance/isis-data-area.md)

+We also recommend setting:

+- `PATH` - Where your computer looks for runnable apps, including ISIS apps.

 ???+ example "Setting Environmental Variables"

     The **Conda Env** method is recommended, and the **Python Script** automates that method: